 Sponsor: Mr Chris Dawson, Commissioner of Police

-Chair: Mr Stephen Brown APM, Deputy Commissioner, Specialist Services, WA Police
+Chair: Mr Col Blanch, Deputy Commissioner, WA Police

 Objective: To provide advice and support to the SEMC and its Sub-committees in relation to arrangements for the provision of emergency public information and public awareness related to emergency management in Western Australia.